acxz/StringCases.jl/README.md

 # Convert a string from our newly defined string case, camel_case_acro, to a
 # common string case already defined in StringCases.jl (StringCases.PASCAL_CASE)
-# For more string cases provided out of the box, take a look at the end of the
+# For more string cases provided out of the box, take a look at the
 # `src/commonstringcases.jl` file

 StringCases.convert("stringCasesFTW!", camel_case_acro, StringCases.PASCAL_CASE)